pitbaum/BSP3Legai/README.md

 - Revise the E2E tests with promises for the check of the token and UserID.
 - Add unit tests to dashboard and caseFAQ functions.

-### TODO:

-- Add a unit test.
-- Clean up the code and delete some debugging messages.

 #### necessery tools and libraries:

 - VueJS, Cypress, Cuccumber